humhub/humhub/protected/humhub/docs/guide/developer/environment.md

 - Disable caching under `Administration -> Settings -> Advanced -> Caching -> None`
 - Use file based mailing `Administration -> Settings -> Advanced -> E-Mail`

+Since HumHub v1.3 makes heavy use of [Queues](../admin/asynchronous-tasks.md) you should configure the [Instant or Sync Queue]([Queues](../admin/asynchronous-tasks.md#sync-and-instant-queue)) queue in your development environment.
+Otherwise you'll have to execute the `queue/run` command manually in order to test `Notifications` or other queued jobs.

 Git/Composer Installation
 =========================